developism-agency/eco-pallets/content/en/_index.md

   validation:
     required: This field is required
     invalid: Email address is incorrect
+    invalidEmail: Email address is incorrect
+    requiredPhone: This field is required
+    requiredProductType: This field is required
+    invalidPhone: Phone number is incorrect
   success: Thank you very much!
 We will get back to you as soon as possible!
 ---